 I write for me.
 The story is inside and I can’t not type it out.
 Writing makes me a better mother, too.
 It’s a cathartic release of creative energy and keeps me from “mom burn-out.”

 I publish for my kids.
 I want to show them that you can set goals, work hard, and accomplish them, even when life is crazy.
 I also publish for me: that validation of accomplishment.
-And I keep publishing for my readers, because they’d probably curse me otherwise.
-Or egg my house.
+And I keep publishing for my readers, because you guys are my most enthusiastic supporters and I LOVE you for it.

 When and how do you write?